Pre-training with Meta Learning for Chinese Word Segmentation: Approach

+In this part, we describe the multi-criteria pre-training task with meta learning algorithm.
+We construct a multi-criteria pre-training task, to fully mine the shared prior segmentation knowledge of different criteria.
+Meanwhile, to alleviate the discrepancy between pre-trained models and downstream CWS tasks, meta learning algorithm~\cite{finn-2017-maml} is used for pre-training optimization of \textsc{Meta}\textsc{Seg}.

+\paragraph{Multi-Criteria Pre-training Task} As mentioned in Section~\ref{sec:intro}, there are already a variety of existing CWS corpora~\cite{emerson-2005-second, jin-2008-fourth}.
+These CWS corpora usually have inconsistent segmentation criteria, where human-annotated data is insufficient for each criterion.
+Each criterion is used to fine-tune a CWS model separately on a relatively small dataset and ignores the shared knowledge of different criteria.
+But in our multi-criteria pre-training task, multiple criteria are jointly used for pre-training to capture the common segmentation knowledge shared by different existing criteria.

+First, nine public CWS corpora (see Section ~\ref{subsec:dataset}) of diverse segmentation criteria are merged as a joint multi-criteria pre-training corpus $D_T$.
+Every sentence under each criterion is augmented with the corresponding criterion, and then incorporated into the joint multi-criteria pre-training corpus.
+To represent criterion information, we add a specific criterion token in front of the input sentence, such as \verb|[pku]| for PKU criterion~\cite{emerson-2005-second}.
+We also add \verb|[CLS]| and \verb|[SEP]| token to sentence beginning and ending respectively like ~\newcite{devlin-2019-bert}.
+This augmented input sentence represents both criterion and text information, as shown in Figure~\ref{fig:unified}.

+Then, we randomly pick 10\% sentences from the joint multi-criteria pre-training corpus $D_T$ and replace their criterion tokens with a special token \verb|[unc]|, which means undefined criterion.
+With this design, the undefined criterion token \verb|[unc]| would learn criterion-independent segmentation knowledge and help to transfer such knowledge to downstream CWS tasks.

-Given the augmented input sentence $X$, our unified architecture predicts its segmentation sequence labels $Y$ of corresponding criterion.
-We use the normal supervised cross-entropy loss function as objective for pre-training on corpus $D$:
+Finally, given a pair of augmented sentence $X$ and segmentation labels $Y$ from the joint multi-criteria pre-training corpus $D_T$, our unified architecture (Section~\ref{subsec:unified}) predicts the the probability of segmentation labels $P_{\theta} (Y|X)$.
+We use the normal negative log-likelihood (NLL) loss as objective function for this multi-criteria pre-training task: